 One trick for maximizing small window sizes is installing drapes floor to ceiling/crown regardless of casing location, suggests Philadelphia and New York City interior designer Sabrina Piazza, founder of Living Quarters Interior Design.
 “Maximize width as well, and install wall-to-wall with longest allowable drapery rod,” she explains.

 “The fullness of a window treatment is what creates a sense of luxury,” interior designers Matthew Wetzel and Donald Thomas of Thomas Matthew Designs explain.
 They suggest doubling up off-the-shelf drapery for each stack.
 “If your window requires three panels, you really need six,” they explain.

 You might notice that most professionally designed houses feature window treatments with double rods.
 “Traversing drapery sheers and blackout curtains are also a great way to maximize options for light control and privacy with a layered look,” Piazza points out.
 “They allow two separate drapery treatments to open and close independently in front of one another for a variety of functions.”

 If you go the double rod route, the stationary decorative panels should go on the front rod, while functional sheers work best in the back.

 Custom drapes often feature tasteful and attention grabbing trimmings.
 While you can find these features on curtains from stores like Pottery Barn, Piazza suggests purchasing unembellished panels and attaching trimmings yourself.
 “Buy panels the nearest size down from your window opening for inside-mount, measuring in top and bottom of opening for correct size,” she explains.
-Then, shop around at trimmings stores (her favorites are M&J Trimming, Samuel & Sons, local fabric stores, and Etsy) and attach the decorative banding by sewing or hot glueing to outside edges for a custom look that doesn’t leak light.
+Then, shop around at trimmings stores (her favorites are M&J Trimming, Samuel & Sons, local fabric stores, and Etsy) and attach the decorative banding by sewing or hot gluing to outside edges for a custom look that doesn’t leak light.

 6. Find a Great Roller Shades Resource